witalobenicio/react-native-zendesk-chat-api/README.md

 # rn-zendesk-chat-api
 Wrapper around Zendesk Chat API SDK for mobile Android and iOS

+**IMPORTANT!
+This project don't support auto link feature and Pods yet.
+So you may have not be able to use, or have to do some workaround to use in react native versions above 0.60.**

 ## Getting started

 `$ npm install rn-zendesk-chat --save`